gohugoio/hugo/content/en/content-management/image-processing/index.md

 ## Smart Cropping of Images

-By default, Hugo will use [Smartcrop](https://github.com/muesli/smartcrop), a library created by [muesli](https://github.com/muesli), when cropping images with `.Fill`.
+By default, Hugo will use [Smartcrop](https://github.com/muesli/smartcrop), a library created by [muesli](https://github.com/muesli), when cropping images with `.Fill` or `.Crop`.
 You can set the anchor point manually, but in most cases the smart option will make a good choice.
 And we will work with the library author to improve this in the future.

-An example using the sunset image from above:
+Examples using the sunset image from above:

 {{< imgproc sunset Fill "200x200 smart" />}}

+{{< imgproc sunset Crop "200x200 smart" />}}

 ## Image Processing Performance Consideration